luickk/MlAstConcurrencyAnalyser/README.md

 - [x] Approximating feasibility of the project
 	- Creating an abstract formal language describing different concurrency configurations(from which a python program is generated) seems to be possible
 	- Building a graph from compile and runtime data is possible and has been done by thread/ mem sanitizers (as real model input samples)
-- [ ] Generating graph from runtime interception/ memory instrumentation and AST data
-- [ ] Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
+- [x] Writing a simulation environment that generates a concurrent program from an SICCL like abstraction
 - [ ] Putting it all together....